Volkswagen Phaeton: Reception and sales

 Sales of the Phaeton fell far short of expectations.
 Its biggest market was China, followed by South Korea.

 In 2002, the manufacturer stated the annual capacity of the new Phaeton plant at Dresden was 20,000; by September 2006 a four-year total of 25,000 had been built, with production running at approximately 6,000 cars annually.
 The domestic market was the Phaeton's strongest, with 19,314 Phaetons delivered in Germany alone by January 2009.
 Production decreased to 10,190 cars in 2012 and 5,812 in 2013.
 In the Phaeton's 15 year production run, 84,253 units were built.

 In Canada, 93 Phaetons were sold in 2004, and in the first eight months of 2005, only 21 found owners.
-In the United States market, 1,433 Phaetons were sold in 2004, and 820 were sold in 2005, leading the company to announce that sales in the North American market would end after the 2006 model year.
+In the United States market, 1,433 Phaetons were sold in calendar year 2004, and 820 were sold in 2005, leading the company to announce that sales in the North American market would end after the 2006 model year.
+Volkswagen delivered another 235 cars in the United States in 2006, followed by 17 leftover cars during 2007.
 The W12 engined models have depreciated significantly, and sell for a small fraction of their original cost.

 The Phaeton debuted at prices comparable to similar offerings from Mercedes-Benz, BMW, Lexus and the Volkswagen Group's own Audi A8 (which shared its powertrain with the Phaeton).
 Motor Trend suggested that the "VW badge on the hood may not say 'premium' to many auto shoppers" but they were impressed at how the Phaeton drove.

 In January 2011, Volkswagen reported the possibility of bringing the Phaeton back to the US in the car's next product cycle.
 In Autumn 2013, The Economist placed Phaeton into the report on Europe's biggest loss making cars.
 In October 2014, Top Gear magazine placed the Phaeton on its list of "The worst cars you can buy right now."

 In 2008, Volkswagen released the first update to the Phaeton.
 Subtle design changes were made by the introduction of chrome fog light covers and cherry red rear lights.
-The CD-based navigation system was upgraded to a DVD system, and the 3.0 V6 TDI engine had its power increased from 222 to 230bhp.
+The CD-based navigation system was upgraded to a DVD system, and the 3.0 V6 TDI engine had its power increased from 165 to 171 kW.

+A 2013 report from Bernstein Research estimated that Volkswagen lost on every Phaeton sold from 2002 to 2012, amounting to an estimate of almost lost over that period.

 The German Chancellor Gerhard Schröder chose Phaeton to be his official state car in his second term from 2002 to 2005.
 The reasoning can be generally correlated to the fact that before becoming chancellor, he previously served as the Minister-President of Lower Saxony in 1990–1998, where Volkswagen is headquartered in the city of Wolfsburg and is a major employer in the state and of which the Lower Saxony state government holds a 11.8% subscribed share capital, and 20% of voting rights in distribution, stake in Volkswagen AG.